QuiltMC/quilt-kotlin-libraries/wrapper/minecraft/src/main/kotlin/org/quiltmc/qkl/wrapper/minecraft/serialization/serialization.md

   of the base polymorphic type (format used by standard serializers for sealed classes).

 * `StructureKind.MAP` descriptors are expected to have two elements: key and value descriptors.

+### Debug traces

+Decoders and encoders attempt to track the position in the object where the error occurred to provide better debugging info if an error occurs.
+To preserve accuracy, each state should keep track of the element currently being serialized (e.g. current index in list or key in map), and only modify it once the next element is selected.
+Usually this is done in `DecoderState#getNextIndex` or `StructuredEncoderState#beforeStructureElement`, with the exception of collection states (see below).

+Nullable states do not provide a trace element, as their structure is Ops implementation-specific.

+### Collection states

+Collection decoder states make use of the (currently experimental) `decodeSequentially` method, which allows serializers to bypass checking indices of every list and map element, instead only calling `decodeCollectionSize` and assuming the elements are returned in order.
+However, this leads to an undesired interaction with `Decoder#decodeElementIndex` and therefore `DecoderState#getNextIndex`:

+* If sequential decoding is used, calls to `getNextIndex` are skipped entirely
+* But, there is no strong guarantee that returning `true` from `decodeSequentially` will enable sequential decoding

+Due to the above, collection states should always return the correct index from `getNextIndex` but modify it at the start of `getElement` instead.
+That way both approaches are supported while preserving the correct debug trace.